luoluo-L/luoluo-L.github.io/_posts/2024-01-15-Multi-Task_and_Multi-Modal.md

   - MTL&MML
 ---

-Multi-task Learning: multiple learning tasks are solved at the same time, while exploiting commonalities and differences across tasks.

-Multi-modal Learning: a field that integrates and processes multiple types of data.
+Multi-task Learning solves multiple tasks at one time, while exploiting commonalities and differences across tasks.
+Multi-modal Learning integrates and processes multiple types of data in one framework.

 The following flowchart demostrate Multi-tasking and Multi-modal learning, and Multi-task, Multi-modal learning.